-Jolly Gel filters particles 5 times smaller than sand (or glass) alone.
+Jolly Gel removes suspended particles 5 times smaller than sand (or glass) can alone.

 It works in a totally different way to other clarifiers by placing a glutinous, porous membrane over and between the grains of filter media.The membrane catches particles on contact and holds them 'prisoner' until the next back-wash.
-The membrane, and all the dirt it has caught, is flushed away during a regular back-wash.
+The membrane, and everything that it has caught, is flushed away during a regular back-wash.